 Richard Hoffman and Ed Rust were two of the first responding officers that night.
 Both having separately made their way to the scene of the crime, after reports of shooting being heard at Blue Rock Springs.
 When Ed Rust arrived he noticed Hoffman tending to Michael Mageau, who was lying on his back on the ground by the open door of the car, Darlene Ferrin was observed motionless behind the steering wheel of the car.
 Ed Rust tried to ask Darlene Ferrin what happened, but could not distinguish what she mumbled, due to the severity of her injuries.
 Both were rushed to hospital, but despite Darlene Ferrin receiving extensive cardiopulmonary resuscitation from the ambulance crew that night, she finally succumbed to her multiple injuries.
 Sadly Darlene Ferrin was pronounced dead at 12.38 am, upon her arrival at the hospital.

-Miraculously Michael Mageau, who took the initial brunt of the cold blooded attack, survived and was later at his bedside able to give a description of the killer to investigating detective Ed Rust, stating he was a heavyset man standing at about 5'8'' tall, beefy build, but not blubbery fat, possibly 195-200 pounds, short curly hair, light brown almost blond.
+Miraculously, Michael Mageau, who took the initial brunt of the cold blooded attack, survived and was later at his bedside able to give a description of the killer to investigating detective Ed Rust, stating he was a heavyset man standing at about 5'8'' tall, beefy build, but not blubbery fat, possibly 195-200 pounds, short curly hair, light brown almost blond.
 He added that the man was not wearing glasses, but stressed that his assailant did possess a particularly large face.
 A description that would appear to contradict the first composite sketch of the Zodiac Killer recalled from initial eyewitness testimony after the murder of Paul Stine at Presidio Heights some three months later.
 However an amended composite of the Presidio Heights murderer, being closer to the description given by Officer Donald Fouke, appears to align more closely to the observations of Michael Mageau at Blue Rock Springs.

 On July 5th at 12.40 am, approximately forty minutes after the attack, a call was received from a phone booth at the gas station of Springs Road and Tuolumne, close to Ferrin's home, where the assailant claimed responsibility for the attack at Blue Rock Springs Park and the previous Lake Herman Road murders.
 The police dispatcher who took the call in the early hours of July 5th 1969 was 26 year old Nancy Slover.
 She was to become one of only three people to speak directly to the Zodiac Killer, the other two being surviving eyewitness Bryan Hartnell from the attack at Lake Berryessa and Dave Slaight, the police radio dispatcher who took the second phone call the evening of September 27th 1969.
 Nancy Slover described his voice and tone, as though he was mocking and taunting her for shock value, claiming "it worked".

-The caller spoke the following words in a monotone, rehearsed fashion, "I wish to report a double murder.
+The caller spoke the following words in a monotone, rehearsed fashion, "I want to report a double murder.
 If you will go one mile east on Columbus Parkway to the public park, you will find the kids in a brown car.
-They have been shot with a 9 mm Luger.
+They were shot with a 9 mm Luger.
 I also killed those kids last year....
 Good-bye".
 Despite claims by certain individuals, this call was never recorded, as police dispatcher Nancy Slover did not have the equipment at her disposal to record incoming calls at the time.

 Many Zodiac enthusiasts and police officials have questioned the directional accuracy of the Zodiac phone call.
 Read or heard without breaks give the impression that the directions given by Zodiac are incorrect, however, despite his distances being off slightly, simply adding a comma or pause changes the whole meaning of the phone call.
 Nancy Slover, the police dispatcher, attempted to talk over Zodiac to acquire details and in addition had to recall the phone conversation word for word, in context, at a later time, so we can assume it may not have been the original message verbatim.

 Let us add the breaks or pauses into the passage, and other than 'one mile east', which should be 2 miles east from the payphone (see here), the rest is pretty much correct.
-"I wish to report a double murder.
+"I want to report a double murder.
 If you will go one mile east...... on Columbus Parkway to the public park, you will find the kids in a brown car.
-They have been shot with a 9 mm Luger.
+They were shot with a 9 mm Luger.
 I also killed those kids last year....
 Good-bye."
 The Zodiac was either not a master of the English language or toyed with authorities, so unless Nancy Slover recalled the message slightly incorrectly, then ideally the phrase should have read "on Columbus Parkway by the public park, you will find the kids in a brown car."

 Considering Zodiac's compass accuracy at Lake Herman Road and Presidio Heights (Bus Bomb letter), it is highly doubtful he was was suggesting Blue Rock Springs Park was east on Columbus Parkway and the likely answer can be found in a misinterpretation and misrepresentation of the phone call under stressful conditions.